-Refer to $\Rightarrow$ page 131, "Proper adjustment of head restraints" for guidelines on how to adjust the height of the outer head restraints to fit the occupant's body size.
+Refer to \Rightarrow page 129, "Proper adjustment of head restraints" for guidelines on how to adjust the height of the outer head restraints to fit the occupant's body size.

-- Driving without head restraints or with head restraints that are not properly adjusted increases the risk of serious or fatal neck injury dramatically. - Read and heed all WARNINGS ⇒ page 131
+- Passengers may only occupy the rear seats when the head restraints are in the top position. - Driving without head restraints or with head restraints that are not properly adjusted increases the risk of serious or fatal neck injury dramatically. - Read and heed all WARNINGS ⇒ page 129